 Showing 1-24 of 60 items found in Events

 Geneseo’s fastest growing event gets even better.
-Join Gen-Air for a fly-in luncheon on Thursday, Cruise the Hennepin Canal by golf carts on Friday.
-Visit downtown on Saturday as the streets fill up with vintage cars from all eras, train engines, model trains, airplanes, food and festivities.
+Visit downtown on Saturday as the streets fill up with over 300 vintage cars from all eras, train engines, model trains, airplanes, food and festivities.

 The world's best drivers come to compete for one of go-karting's largest cash purses with payouts through ninth place.
 Last year attracted more than 30,000 spectators to the two days of racing.
 Festival week includes nightly outdoor concerts, driver's parade, fan autograph session and special Sunday post-race awards ceremony.
 There are also food and merchandise booths, kid's activities and other race-related activities.
 Free admission.

 The Rock Island County Fair has been celebrated for over 140 years.
 The fair consists of events like livestock show, arts and craft shows, rides, and live entertainment.
 More than 40,000 people attend the fair each year.

 Take in an amazing fireworks display over the mighty Mississippi River as you enjoy live music and entertainment.
 Get there early for the fun and catch the amazing view of the fireworks display from Schwiebert Riverfront Park in Rock Island, Illinois.